 It is important to notify our Environmental Health team of any changes to your business so that your details can be updated on our register.
 Simply emai firstname.lastname@example.org or phone 02 4988 0255.

 Possibly.
 The first step is to contact our Duty Planning officer on 02 4988 0255 to determine if the business is permissible at your property.
 The planner will then advise you of the process.

 As a general guide, the correct temperatures for potentially hazardous food are:

 More detailed information can be found on the Department of Primary Industries website.

 Offering outdoor or footway dining is a great way to expand your business and bring life to our streets.
 It's important to get approval first before conducting footway dining.

 Mobile food vehicles and street vending has become more common in Port Stephens.
 If you're thinking about starting a mobile food business, you'll first need to get permission from our Council.

 - View our Mobile Food Vending Vehicle Policy on our Policies page.

-- To complete an Food vending vehicle (mobile) application form visit our A-Z forms page.
+- Complete an Food vending vehicle (mobile) application form on our A-Z forms page.

 - View the Temporary Event Guidelines (PDF 295 KB)